octo-technology/VIO/docs/edge_orchestrator.md

 # Edge Orchestrator

-The supervisor orchestrates the following steps as soon as it is triggered:
+The edge_orchestrator orchestrates the following steps as soon as it is triggered:

 1. image capture
 2. image backup